rlauer6/make-cpan-dist/README.md

 This project is yet another attempt to create a repeatable, __easy to use__ script for creating CPAN distributions.

-Typically, because I use the Redhat Package Manager to create Perl modules that can be installed as part of my application stacks, I don't bother with the creation of CPAN distributions.
+Typically, because I may use the Redhat Package Manager to create Perl modules that can be installed as part of my application stacks, I don't bother with the creation of CPAN distributions.